Cherchell: Independent Algeria

 Cherchell has continued to grow post-independence, recovering to peak colonial-era population by the 1980s.
 Cherchell currently has industries in marble, plaster quarries and iron mines.
 The town trades in oils, tobacco and earthenware.
 Additionally, the ancient cistern first developed by Juba and Cleopatra Selene II was restored and expanded under recent French rule and still supplies water to the town.

-Although the Algerian Riviera ended with the war, Cherchell is still a popular tourist places in Algeria.
+Although the Algerian Riviera ended with the war, Cherchell is still a popular tourist place in Algeria.
 Cherchell has various splendid temples and monuments from the Punic, Numidian and Roman periods, and the works of art found there, including statues of Neptune and Venus, are now in the Museum of Antiquities in Algiers.
 The former Roman port is no longer in commercial use and has been partly filled by alluvial deposits and has been affected by earthquakes.
 The former local mosque of the Hundred Columns contains 89 columns of diorite.
 This remarkable building now serves as a hospital.
 The local museum displays some of the finest ancient Greek and Roman antiquities found in Africa.
 Cherchell is the birthplace of writer and movie director Assia Djebar.